ruizr7788/droplet/README.md

 # droplet
-Basic weather app using weather API using the MVC architecture and parcel bundler
+Basic weather app using a weather API, the MVC architecture, and parcel bundler